.So, you have a fantastic looking website. You have built a solid brand and you have a great product to sell.

 Best affiliate marketing programs:

 As a publisher, signing up to an affiliate program can earn you some nice extra income.
 Be sure to join a program that fits with your audience.
 Affiliate marketing for blogs has grown massively in recent years.
-You can write reviews, add banners and add links to your content that points your visitors to the merchants website.
+You can write reviews, add banners and add links to your blog posts that points your visitors to the merchants website.
 The merchant will be more than willing to help you with banners, links and sometimes even content.

-Many of the best affiliate programs are already accessible through the affiliate networks we have already looked at.
+Many of the best affiliate programs are already accessible through the networks we have already looked at.
 Some, however, allow you to sign up to their program straight from their website.
 Let’s take a look at some well known businesses who have an affiliate program:

 It’s really simple to use as well.
 Once approved you will be able to pick the products you want to advertise.
 Then you pick how the ads will appear on your site.
 You can pick regular banner ads or more complex sliders.
 The program provides you with a code snippet that you can add to your website.
 With a potential return of up to 12% per sale this is a great intro level affiliate program.